 The Displaced Homemaker Program (DHP) encourages coordination of DHP services between programs and agencies serving DHP through the development of working partnerships for provision of information, referral and co-enrollment.

-DHP is encouraged to develop cooperative service strategies that make use of co-enrollment with other WIOA Title IB programs (such as Job Corps), The Minnesota Family Investment Program (MFIP), Dislocated Worker (DW) services (which include DHP) and other WIOA and non-WIOA funded programs.
+DHP is encouraged to develop cooperative service strategies that make use of co-enrollment with other WIOA Title IB programs (such as Job Corps), the Minnesota Family Investment Program (MFIP), Dislocated Worker (DW) services (which include DHP) and other WIOA and non-WIOA funded programs.

-DHPs have agreements with MFIP/SNAP employment providers to coordinate activities and employment plans for their common participants to get their needs met, enhance both the clients’ success in entering or re-entering the workforce and satisfy the requirements of both programs.
-These relationships help provide the wrap around services for participants that prevent long term dependency on government programs, and provide lasting benefits to the client, and ultimately the local community.
+DHPs have agreements with MFIP/SNAP employment providers to coordinate activities and employment plans for their common participants to get their needs met, enhance both the clients’ success in entering or re-entering the workforce, and satisfy the requirements of both programs.
+These relationships help provide the wraparound services for participants that prevent long-term dependency on government programs, and provide lasting benefits to the client, and ultimately the local community.

 Each case is handled individually and based on their eligibility and circumstances.
 The employment plan will be reviewed and will be consistent and fair for ALL clients.